Fine Arts

 Discovering Frederica Academy's Fine Arts Program

 The mission of the Fine Arts Department is to cultivate each student’s ability to create, perform, and respond to the arts.
-This purpose is accomplished through a variety of opportunities that develop a student’s creative skills and abilities.
+This purpose is accomplished through a course of study that develops a student’s creative skills and abilities.
+The Fine Arts curriculum covers Performing Arts, Visual Arts, and Creative Media.
+In Pre-K through 4th grade, students have General Art and Music instruction.
+Beginning in 5th grade, students study Music, Art, and Digital Graphics in a rotation schedule.
+Upper School students may choose from a selection of required courses to fulfill their arts credit and self-design their continued course of arts study.

 Performing Arts |